 CRHDC’s mutual self help program provides stable foundations for families, neighborhoods, and communities.
-We are currently seeking interested homeowners in both Monte Vista and Alamosa to participate in this program.
+We are currently seeking interested homeowners in both Trinidad and Alamosa to participate in this program.
 For more information, contact Robert Villagomez at 719.589.1680 ext 11 or send an email.
 Also be sure to check out this flyer!

 “I see this as an opportunity for my family to grow and a place for my kids to grow up in a home.”

 Click here for a Self Help Application (currently accepting applications for Alamosa and Trinidad)